American Samoa

 American Samoa consists of the eastern part of the Samoan archipelago – the inhabited volcanic islands of Tutuila, Aunuʻu, Ofu, Olosega and Taʻū and the uninhabited Rose Atoll – as well as Swains Island, a remote coral atoll in the Tokelau volcanic island group.
 The total land area is 199 km2, slightly larger than Washington, D.C.; including its territorial waters, the total area is 117500 sqmi, about the size of New Zealand.
 American Samoa has a tropical climate, with 90 percent of its land covered by rainforests.
 As of 2024, the population is approximately 47,400 and concentrated on Tutuila, which hosts the capital and largest settlement, Pago Pago.
 The vast majority of residents are indigenous ethnic Samoans, most of whom are fluent in the official languages, Samoan and English.

-Inhabited by Polynesians since prehistory, American Samoa was first contacted by Europeans in the 18th century.
+Inhabited by Polynesians since prehistoric times, American Samoa was first contacted by Europeans in the 18th century.
 The islands attracted missionaries, explorers, and mariners, particularly to the highly protected natural harbor of Pago Pago.
 The United States took possession of American Samoa in the late 19th century, developing it into a major naval outpost; the territory's strategic value was reinforced by the Second World War and subsequent Cold War.
 In 1967, American Samoa became self-governing with the adoption of a constitution; its local government is republican in form, with separate executive, legislative, and judicial branches.
 It remains officially unorganized and is thus directly administered by the federal government.
-American Samoa is listed among seventeen "non-self-governing territories" but is a member of several intergovernmental organizations, including the Pacific Community, Pacific Islands Forum (PIF), Alliance of Small Island States (AOSIS), and International Olympic Committee (IOC).
+American Samoa is listed among seventeen "non-self-governing territories" as defined by the United Nations, but it is a member of several intergovernmental organizations, including the Pacific Community, Pacific Islands Forum (PIF), Alliance of Small Island States (AOSIS), and International Olympic Committee (IOC).